The 2019 Premier’s Literary Prizes winners were announced on 5 December 2019

 Tasmania Book Prize

-This award of $25 000 recognises the influence Tasmania has had on content or perspective and is supported by the Tasmanian Government.
-Writers or publishers based anywhere are eligible for this prize if Tasmania has had some influence on its content.
+For the best book with Tasmanian content in any genre.
+This $25 000 award recognises the influence Tasmania has had on content or perspective and is sponsored by the Tasmanian Government.

 Margaret Scott Prize